e-Commerce Packaging: Mastering The Unboxing Experience In 5 Minutes

 - Environmental concerns: Made with styrofoam, packing peanuts are known to be a cause of plastic pollution.
 For this reason, some states and cities (such as New York) have banned the use of single-use foam products, packing peanuts included.

 → The takeaway:E-commerce packaging infills are shock-absorbing materials used to fill the space in boxes and protect your goods in transit.
+Five types of infills are discussed in this section:

 Best packaging examples (for inspiration and ideas!)